 Psalm 141 – No Compromise

-This Psalm has the title, A Psalm of David.
-It shows David as a man of tender conscience who asked God to deal with his own sin and weakness before addressing the wicked men who fought against him.
-It shows that David was even more concerned about evil inside him than he was about evil from others.
+This psalm has the title A Psalm of David.
+It shows David as a man of tender conscience, who asked God to deal with his own sin and weakness before addressing the wicked men who fought against him.
+It shows that David was even more concerned about evil inside himself than he was about evil from others.

 “The colourful Hebrew of the middle verses is difficult, but the thrust of the psalm is plain: a prayer against insincerity and compromise, and a plea for survival under the savage attacks which such an attitude has invited.”
 (Derek Kidner)

 According to John Trapp, the great preacher of the early church John Chrysostom said this psalm was used in his era (A.D.
 349-407) as part of the evening liturgy in the Greek Church, due to the reference in verse 2 to the evening sacrifice.

 A. The nature of David’s prayer.

 LORD, I cry out to You;

 Make haste to me!

 Give ear to my voice when I cry out to You.